gstlearn/gstlearn/README.md

 ```
 Notes:
   * Under Linux, the GCC compiler and GNU make is already installed
-  * If your Linux distribution repository doesn't provide minimum required versions, please install the tools manually (see provider website)
+  * If your Linux distribution repositories don't provide minimum required versions, please install the tools manually (see provider website)

 ### MacOS:
 ```sh